The-Alberts/Albert-the-Camera-Robot/README.md

 - Position and video control with an XBOX Controller
 - Security implementation

-For more information, please go to the appropriate folders : Electrical, CAD, Manufacturing, etc.
+For more information, please go to the appropriate folders and the README in the appropriate folder : Electrical, CAD, Manufacturing, etc.

 Signed, The Alberts